DirtyHarryLYL/HAKE-Action-Torch/README.md

 # HAKE-Action-Torch
 HAKE-Action (**PyTorch**) is a project to open the SOTA action understanding studies based on our [Human Activity Knowledge Engine](http://hake-mvig.cn/home/).
-It includes reproduced SOTA models and their HAKE-enhanced versions.
+It includes reproduced SOTA models and their HAKE-enhanced versions based on our six papers in CVPR'18/19/20 and NeurIPS/20.
 Currently, it is manintained by [Yong-Lu Li](https://dirtyharrylyl.github.io/), Xinpeng Liu and Zhanke Zhou.

 #### **News**: (2020.10.xx) Our xxx is released!